 At this stage, the phase changes corresponding to each time interval separating consecutive acquisitions are determined.
 They include both the atmospheric fluctuations and the coseismic earthquake signal.
-To isolate the contribution of the Pawnee mainshock, we use a simple forward model consisting of the sum of a constant term A (corresponding to atmospheric noise in the reference image) and a step function H with amplitude B (the earthquake signal), synchronized with the date of the earthquake $t{\rm FO}$:
+In order to isolate the contribution of the Pawnee mainshock, we use a simple forward model consisting of the sum of a constant term A (corresponding to atmospheric noise in the reference image) and a step function H with amplitude B (the earthquake signal), synchronized with the date of the earthquake tEQ: